codefellows/setup-guide/ops-setup/4-virtualbox.md

 sudo apt install virtualbox-ext-pack -y
 ```

-> N.B.
-Installing the extension pack will launch a special installer box within the Terminal which will require you to confirm your choice.
+> Note: Installing the extension pack will launch a special installer box within the Terminal, which will require you to confirm your choice.
 If you can't use your arrows to navigate this box, try using \<Tab\> to change your selection and \<Space\> to mark or un-mark a selection.

 ### Create a shortcut to Virtualbox
 ```bash